The brilliant scientist who brought internet to Africa! | BizTech

 play video

-My mouth is no longer gagged from speaking – Immediate-past Chief Justice
+DDEP: My mouth is no longer gagged from speaking – Sophia Akuffo

 10 February 2023